The lifetime of micron scale topological chiral magnetic states with atomic resolution: Benchmark

 \section{Benchmark}

-The lifetime of the magnetic states in HTSC derived in \cite {ref6} is expressed in terms of the eigenvalues of Hessian of energy, in particular, the dynamic pre-exponential factor contains the eigenvalues that explicitly requires the computation of spectral decomposition of the Hessian.
-Spectral decomposition was used to calculate the lifetime of skyrmions in \cite {ref6, ref10, ref18, ref19}.
-In a recent article \cite {ref28} it was noted that the dynamic term can be computed as the value of the quadratic form defined by the Hessian on certain vector in spin representation, avoiding spectral decomposition completely, therefore, only determinants in the expression for prefactor remains a challenging.
+The lifetime of the magnetic states in HTST derived in \cite {ref6} is expressed in terms of the eigenvalues of Hessian of energy, in particular, the dynamic pre-exponential factor contains the eigenvalues that explicitly requires the computation of spectral decomposition of the Hessian.
+Spectral decomposition was used to calculate the lifetime of Sks in \cite {ref6, ref10, ref18, ref19}.
+In a recent article \cite {ref28} it was noted that the dynamic term can be computed as the value of the quadratic form defined by the Hessian on certain vector in spin representation, avoiding spectral decomposition completely, therefore, only determinants in the expression for prefactor remains a challenge.

-Langer's theory gives another expression for the lifetime \cite {ref8, ref16}, which does not include spectral decomposition, but only the determinant of the energy Hessian and the only eigenvalue of the linearized Landau-Lifshitz-Hilbert equation at the saddle point.
+Langer's theory gives another expression for the lifetime \cite {ref8, ref16}, which does not include spectral decomposition, but only the determinant of the energy Hessian and the only negative eigenvalue of the linearized Landau-Lifshitz-Hilbert equation at the saddle point.
 Nevertheless, to calculate the ratio of determinants in (\ref{eq29}), the spectral decomposition of Hessian of energy is usually used \cite{ref6, ref10, ref18, ref19} Note, however, that in principle the determinant ratio can be calculated without decomposition into eigenvalues, for example, using LU or QR decomposition.

 In \cite {ref16} it was noticed that the ratio of ordered eigenvalue of Hessian is almost one for Sk and TS, except for the smallest eigenvalues.
 Therefore it seems reasonable to save some efforts skipping computation of all eigenvalues and estimate prefactor by lowest eigenvalues.
 However, the usefulness of this method is limited, since the number of eigenvalues needed to obtain a reasonable precision varies from system to system and can be large.
 For example, in the benchmarks below from $4\%$ (for 2D systems) to $50\%$ (for 3D systems) of all eigenvalues are required to obtain correct order of the entropy prefactor.